Case Study

 • Enabled faster updates to messaging, assets, and enablement materials without disrupting sales workflows

-• Established a scalable information architecture that supported growth in products, regions, and sales motions without increasing complexity
+• Established a scalable information architecture that could support growth in products, regions, and sales motions without increasing complexity

 Leadership Learnings